Mount Amiata, a large extinct volcano

 All the main centers of the Amiata have arisen during the Middle Ages, at that time most of the area was under the control of the powerful feudal family of the Aldobrandeschi and it is not infrequent to find their fortresses in the center of the Amiata villages; also the Abbey of San Salvatore, around which the homonymous center developed, was very powerful in this area.

 The main centers of the Amiata area are: Abbadia San Salvatore, Piancastagnaio, Arcidosso, Castel del Piano and Santa Fiora; each of these hamlets preserves an interesting historical and artistic heritage and can also be used as a base for naturalistic excursions on the mountain.
-The Amiata is characterized by a luxuriant nature that is preserved through some protected nature reserves.
+Amiata is characterized by a luxuriant nature, with large beech, fir and chestnut woods, which is protected through some protected areas such as that of the Riserva Naturale del Pigelleto.

 Places to visit on the Mount Amiata